Cruz-Lopez-Carlos-Antonio/Ramp_analytical_solution/docs/codes.md

 It solves simultaneously for $n(t)$ and $C(t)$ using a fine time step, and the resulting numerical solution is used as a high-accuracy reference to validate the analytical formulations and their numerical implementation.

 Parameters, time step, and integration interval can be adjusted to reproduce the tables and figures reported in the manuscript.

+---

+## References

+1. Zhang, F., Chen, W.-Z., & Gui, X.-W. (2008).
+Analytic method study of point-reactor kinetic equation when cold start-up. *Annals of Nuclear Energy, 35*(4), 746–749.
+2. Palma, D. A., Martinez, A. S., & Gonçalves, A. C. (2009).
+Analytical solution of point kinetics equations for linear reactivity variation during the start-up of a nuclear reactor. *Annals of Nuclear Energy, 36*(9), 1469–1471.